31-Year-Old Pitcher – Chicago Cubs

 Felipe Paulino Contract Information:

-Signed with the Red Sox in January of 2015.
+Signed a minor league deal with the Cubs in May 2015.

 To instantly reveal our fantasy analysis of every player – including Felipe Paulino – simply subscribe now.